SiriusXM: Early days of XM

-Gary Parsons served as chairman of XM Satellite Radio from its inception through the merger, and resigned from the position in November 2009.
-Hugh Panero served as XM's CEO from 1998 until July 2007, shortly after the merger with Sirius was proposed.
-Nate Davis was appointed interim CEO until the merger was completed, at which point Sirius CEO Mel Karmazin took over as CEO of the newly merged company, Sirius XM.
+Gary Parsons was chairman of XM Satellite Radio from its inception through the merger, and resigned from the position in November 2009.
+Hugh Panero was XM's CEO from 1998 until July 2007, shortly after the merger with Sirius was proposed.
+Nate Davis was appointed interim CEO until the merger was completed, at which point Sirius CEO Mel Karmazin took over as CEO of the newly merged company, SiriusXM.